Ry-C123/Ry-C123.github.io/index.md

 ---
 #### Modified NSGA-II for Rapid Component Improvement in CFD simulations
-A multi-objective optimisation problem, using the output of the simulation to calculate objectives and then use the algorithm to iterate component parameters to improve performance. **\[Data obscured for confidentiality purposes\]**
+A multi-objective optimisation problem, using the output of a CFD simulation to calculate objectives and then use the algorithm to iterate component parameters to improve performance. **\[Data obscured for confidentiality purposes\]**

 <img src="images/f_algo.gif?raw=true"/>